ssenmosip/mosip-temp-documentation/FRS-Admin-Services.md

 #### E. Fetch Registration Center details based on a Location Code and a Language Code

-Upon receiving a  request to fetch the List of Registration Centers with the input parameter (Location Code and Language Code), the system fetches the list of all the Registration Centers against the Location Code and Language Code received with all the attributes for each Registration Center
+Upon receiving a  request to fetch the List of Registration Centers with the input parameter (Location Code and Language Code), the system fetches the list of all the Registration Centers against the Location Code and Language Code received with all the attributes for each Registration Center.
+The system only fetches active Registration Centers.

 Refer below for the process: